behave/behave/docs/api.rst

 .. code-block:: gherkin

     Given some known state
       and some other known state
      when some action is taken
      then some outcome is observed
       but some other outcome is not observed.

 the first "and" step will be renamed internally to "given" and *behave* will look for a step implementation decorated with either "given" or "step":

 .. code-block:: python

-    @given('some other known state')
+    @given(u'some other known state')
     def step_impl(context):
-        set_up(some, other, state)
+        setup_something(some, other, state)

 and similarly the "but" would be renamed internally to "then".
 Multiple "and" or "but" steps in a row would inherit the non-"and" or "but" keyword.